-Grapeseed oil is rich monounsaturated fatty acids like omega-6 and omega-9.
+Grapeseed oil is rich in monounsaturated fatty acids like omega-6 and omega-9.
 When consumed in moderation, these fatty acids can provide anti-inflammatory health benefits.
 On the other hand, too much of these fatty acids can be bad news.
-Grapeseed oil side effects can include increased inflammation levels, hormone imbalance and weight gain.
-In moderation, grapeseed oil benefits include lower cholesterol levels, healthy skin and healthy hair.
+Side effects can include increased inflammation levels, hormone imbalance, and weight gain.
+But in moderation, grapeseed oil benefits include lower cholesterol levels, healthy skin, and healthy hair.

 Grapeseed Oil Benefits

 1. High in Omega-6

 Grapeseed oil benefits the body by providing it omega-6 fatty acids and linoleic acid.
 Linoleic acid or LA is converted to gamma-linolenic acid or GLA through digestion.
 GLA has a protective effect on the body.
 For example, it helps lower cholesterol levels and inflammation.
 Grapeseed oil benefits also include the ability to aid in weight loss and lower insulin resistance.
 (1)